-- (a) By the end of 2019, Contractor must achieve 80 percent self-identification of racial/ethnic identity for Covered California enrollees. - (b) In the application for certification for 2017, Contractor will be required to report the percent of self-reported racial or ethnic identity for Covered California enrollees. - (c) Covered California and Contractor will negotiate annual targets to be reported in the applications for certification for 2018 and beyond. - (d) To the extent Contractor does not have self-reported information on racial or ethnic identity, or both, it shall use a standardized tool for proxy identification through the use of zip code and surname to fill any gaps in information.
+- (a) By the end of 2019, Contractor must achieve 80 percent self-identification of racial or ethnic identity for Covered California enrollees. - (b) In the application for certification for 2017, Contractor will be required to report the percent of self-reported racial or ethnic identity for Covered California enrollees. - (c) Covered California and Contractor will negotiate annual targets for self-identification of racial or ethnic identity to be reported in the applications for certification for 2018 and beyond. - (d) To the extent Contractor does not have self-reported information on racial or ethnic identity, or both, it shall use a standardized tool for proxy identification through the use of zip code and surname to fill any gaps in information.